ksenia312/nearby_service/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Is your feature request related to a problem?
 Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Description of the problem

-### Describe the solution you'd like
+### Describe the solution you would like
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen

 ### Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here

+---

+Your effort is appreciated 💗